About The Safety Crisis

-Workers of color and their families bear the brunt: our research shows that more than 60% of the killed workers were people of color, although they comprise less than 39% of the overall workforce in the U.S. economy.
+Workers of color and their families bear the brunt: our research shows that more than 77% of the murdered workers in 2022 were people of color, although they comprise less than 39% of the overall workforce in the U.S. economy.

 Why is this happening?